 - Multiple sclerosis.

-- Dementia screen which should include B12, TFTs, ANF and TPHA (if appropriate).
+- Dementia screen which should include B12, U&Es, TFTs, ANF and TPHA (if appropriate).

-- If Parkinsonism present add ceruloplasmin and serum copper (to exclude Wilson's disease) with a peripheral blood screen for acanthocytes.
+- If Parkinsonism is present add caeruloplasmin and serum copper (to exclude Wilson's disease) with a peripheral blood screen for acanthocytes.

-- Further tests may include cerebrospinal fluid (CSF) examination (for chronic meningitis and HIV-related disease) and, if inattention is prominent, exclusion of Lyme disease (Lyme serology) and metastatic carcinoma may be necessary.
+- Further tests may include CSF examination (for chronic meningitis and HIV-related disease) and, if inattention is prominent, exclusion of Lyme disease (Lyme serology) and metastatic carcinoma may be necessary.